Professional Development

 Schedule

-The workshop starts with a live Zoom session.
+The assistant training workshop starts with a half-hour live Zoom introductory session.
 This is followed by seven days to complete four hours of online learning at your pace.
 The workshop culminates in a seven-hour in–person class.
-Register for the workshop that works best for you.
-Registration opens about a month prior to the start of the workshop.
+Registration opens a month prior to the start of the workshop.STARS hours available

 Fee: $210

-November 20 - online begins, December 6 - in-person
+November 20 - online begins.
+December 6 in-person

-January 29 - online begins, February 7 - in-person
+January 29 - online begins.
+February 7 in-person

-March 26 - online begins, April 4 - in-person
+March 26 - online begins.
+April 4 in-person

 Black and white portrait of Maria Montessori, wearing a dark top and a scarf around her neck.